Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Introduction

+The second question is how one can find generators of the Mordell-Weil group of an elliptic curve~$E$ over the rational function field~$\Q(t)$, in the case when $E$ has full $\Q(t)$-rational $2$-torsion (or at least one $\Q(t)$-rational point of order~$2$).
+Here we build on earlier work by Gusi\'c and~Tadi\'c~\cites{GusicTadic2012,GusicTadic2015}, which in turn uses an idea of Dujella~\cite{Dujella2000}.
+This is done in Section~\ref{S:EQt}; the resulting algorithm is given at the end of that section.

+We then apply our algorithms to questions related to rational diophantine $m$-tuples.
 A \emph{diophantine $m$-tuple} is an $m$-tuple $(a_1, \ldots, a_m)$ of distinct nonzero integers such that $a_i a_j + 1$ is a square for all $1 \le i < j \le m$.
 A \emph{rational diophantine $m$-tuple} is an $m$-tuple of distinct nonzero rational numbers with the same property.
-It is known~\cite{Dujella2004} that there are no diophantine sextuples and that there are only finitely many diophantine quintuples; it is conjectured that no diophantine quintuple exists.
-There is a recent preprint by He, Togb\'e and Ziegler~\cite{HeTogbeZiegler} that claims to prove this.
+A recent result by He, Togb\'e and Ziegler~\cite{HeTogbeZiegler} establishes that no diophantine quintuple exists.
 On the other hand, it has been shown that there are infinitely many rational diophantine sextuples~\cite{DKMS2017}, but no rational diophantine septuples are known.
 See Andrej Dujella's ``Diophantine $m$-tuples'' page~\cite{Dujella} for more information on background and results regarding diophantine $m$-tuples.

 Given a (rational) diophantine quadruple $(a_1, a_2, a_3, a_4)$, we can ask in how many ways it can be extended to a (rational) diophantine quintuple by adding a number $a_5 \notin \{0, a_1, a_2, a_3, a_4\}$ such that